Tenrikyo theology: History

 A year after the death of Tenrikyo founder Nakayama Miki in 1887, Tenrikyo Church Headquarters was established as a legally recognized religious organization under the Shinto Main Bureau (神道本局 Shinto Honkyoku).
 In 1900, Tenrikyo founded its first institute for doctrinal studies, Tenri Seminary.
 In 1903, an early edition of Tenrikyo's doctrine was completed, known today as the "Meiji doctrine" since it was written during the Meiji period.
 This edition of the doctrine differed significantly from the present edition because the scholars who completed this edition were not strictly Tenrikyo scholars but scholars of religion (Nakanishi Ushirō) and scholars of Shinto (Inoue Yorikuni, Itsumi Chūzaburō) invited from outside the Tenrikyo circle.

 In 1925, Nakayama Shozen, Nakayama Miki's great-grandson, became the second Shinbashira (spiritual and administrative leader) of Tenrikyo Church Headquarters and founded the Department of Doctrine and Historical Materials.
 From 1925 to 1938, the Department of Doctrine and Historical Materials began to compile the sources which would form the basis of Tenrikyo's scriptures and supplements to the scriptures.

 During this period, several Tenrikyo students attended university and majored in religious studies.
 These would become some of Tenrikyo's first theologians.
-One such student was Nakayama Shozen, who from 1926–1929 studied the history of religion at Tokyo Imperial University under Masaharu Anesaki.
+One such student was Nakayama Shozen, who from 1926 to 1929 studied the history of religion at Tokyo Imperial University under Masaharu Anesaki.
 In the following decade, others would major in religious studies at Tokyo Imperial University, such as Ueda Yoshinaru (1931), Nakayama Yoshikazu (1932), Nagao Hiroumi (1935), and Moroi Yoshinori (1938).
 Fukaya Tadamasa was studying Western history, with a focus on history of Christian theology, at Kyoto Imperial University.

 In the several years following World War II, further research and institutional development allowed for the emergence of Tenrikyo theology.
 In 1946, the Department of Doctrine and Historical Materials began to publish its findings in the periodical Fukugen ('Restoration').
 The Doctrine of Tenrikyo, which systematically summarizes Tenrikyo's beliefs and practices, was published in 1949.
 In the same year, Tenri University was founded.

 Tenrikyo theology as a collective academic effort began with the first issue of Tenrikyōgaku kenkyū (Studies on Tenrikyo theology) published in 1950.
 This issue opened with an essay by Moroi Yoshinori titled Tenrikyō shingaku joshō (Introduction to Tenrikyo theology), which outlines what he believed to be the contents and the goals of Tenrikyo theology.

 Modern Christian theology and existentialism have had a significant influence in the early development of Tenrikyo theology.
 Early Tenrikyo scholars expressed interest in the thought of Søren Kierkegaard, Karl Jaspers, and Gabriel Marcel, and recommended that their students study Karl Barth's Church Dogmatics.